webextension-toolbox/webextension-toolbox/README.md

 If you want to get started quickly check out the [yeoman generator](https://github.com/HaNdTriX/generator-web-extension) for this project.

-## ⚠️ Caution

-You are currenly viewing the new beta version of `webextension-toolbox`.
-Please note, that things might break between beta releases.

 ## Browser Support

 * `chrome` (auto [polyfilled](https://github.com/mozilla/webextension-polyfill))